 Benjamin has extensive experience working as an economist in the public sector, having worked at Vanuatu’s Ministry of Finance and Economic Management and in various roles for the UK Government.
 His background is in transport, health and development economics.

-Benjamin Osenius-Eite is a senior consultant based in CEPA’s Sydney office.
+Benjamin Osenius-Eite is a managing consultant based in CEPA’s Sydney office.
 He has extensive experience working as an economist in the public sector, having worked in various roles in the UK Government.
 His background is in transport, health and development economics.